geekodour/o/content/docs/agenda_2022.md

     -   plan next day at the end of the **evening of the working day** (easier to disconnect, be present)
     -   plan next week on **friday evening**, go into weekend with a clear mind
     -   set both starting time and finishing time of tasks if possible
-    -   When we take notes, we should ask: _“In what context do I want to see this note again?”_ when setting **tags**.
     -   make changes throughout but make commit to notes at time of night journal entry only.
 -   **Notebook:**
     -   Keep a agenda ideas document, keep note of what works and what does not.